Teaching & Learning

 Physical Education & Health

-Our junior Physical Education program provides students with the opportunity to strengthen their understanding and awareness of body space through movement and games, learn and develop their fundamental motor skills of throwing, catching, running and striking through specific skill lessons and
+Our junior Physical Education program provides students with the opportunity to strengthen their understanding and awareness of body space through movement and games, learn and develop their fundamental motor skills of throwing, catching, running and striking.

-Our senior Physical Education program aims to refine our students’ fitness skills and develop an awareness of their own strengths and challenges, provide opportunities to practice and conduct an awareness of "fair play" through sport development and the umpiring of games, learn about tactics and strategies through the creation and participate in minor games, develop skills for more positive engagement in Athletics and an awareness of the importance and application of rules in sports such as Handball, Tag Rugby, Badminton etc.
+Our senior Physical Education program aims to refine our students’ fitness skills and develop an awareness of their own strengths and challenges, provide opportunities to practice and conduct an awareness of "fair play" through sport development and the umpiring of games, learn about tactics and strategies through the creation and participate in minor games, develop skills for more positive engagement.

 All students participate in our Annual School Athletics Carnival.
 Senior Students have the opportunity to represent the school in Inter-School athletics, Swimming and Cross Country.